Sheldon Whitehouse: Tenure

 In the spring of 2007, Whitehouse joined other senators in calling for Attorney General Alberto Gonzales's resignation.
-After Gonzales's first appearance before the Senate Judiciary Committee related to the controversy, Whitehouse told NPR, "[Gonzales] had a hard sell to make to me, and he didn't make it."
+After Gonzales's first appearance before the Senate Judiciary Committee related to the controversy, Whitehouse told NPR, "he had a hard sell to make to me, and he didn't make it".
 He continued to question Gonzales's service in the NSA warrantless surveillance controversy.